 REAL.
 GOOD.
 FOOD.
 That’s our motto.

-Salt of the Earth Farm is operated by Charles Summers and Morgan Alger.
-Morgan comes from the Wild West, but is the nice, pretty, put together one and will probably talk you into signing up for the CSA or ordering a side of beef.
-She’s got a Master’s degree in something or another and has a “real job” with the Province of Ontario.
-Morgan is good at spreadsheets, artwork, planting soil blocks, earning a steady paycheque and petting chickens.
-She’ll be thirty as of March, but still gets carded at the LCBO.
+Salt of the Earth Farm is operated by Charles and Morgan Summers.
+Morgan comes from the Wild West, but is the nice, pretty, put together one, and will probably talk you into signing up for the CSA or ordering a side of beef.

 Salt of the Earth is a little baby farm.
 On steroids.

-2014 was a great start for Salt of the Earth.
-This is thanks to all of our customers who took a leap of faith, and invested in our CSA programs.
+The past five years have been amazing.
+This is thanks to all of our customers who took a leap of faith and invested in our CSA programs.
 We were able to start a farm from scratch on land that hadn’t been worked in over 60 years!
-It was year of building infrastructure, momentum and the vision of a full diet, diverse, ecological farm in the heart of our community.
+It was year of building infrastructure, momentum, and the vision of a diverse, ecological farm in the heart of our community.
 Somehow we did it.

 Salt of the Earth started in the Fall of 2013 when the opportunity to farm here came up – this, thanks to the land’s owner: Charles’ amazing and benevolent Uncle.
 It seemed daunting and unbelievable at the time – would never have imagined we’d come so far, so fast.
 Back then, full of hope, Charles said to his lady as they walked through the weedy old hayfields: “Morgan, this is the start of a farm here…”

 Because Charles is such a romantic chump, once he got access to a bit of land, he went and bought a team of horses.
 Couldn’t help himself.
 And so, before you knew it, we were keeping chickens and pigs and cattle too.
 After all, “Once you have to do chores everyday, might as well go all in!”
 Oh, and a Vegetable CSA to boot – good excuse to use draft horses!
-Morgan put the vision down with artwork, Charles put it out on the interweb, and before we knew it, we had a small customer base, and just enough money to make a go of it.
-2014 flew past in a sweaty blur, and somehow all that vision we put out there became real.
-So now, a year later, instead of the idea of a farm, we actually have a farm… We owe a tremendous amount of thanks to our customers, friends and family – you got us there!
+Morgan put the vision down with artwork, Charles put it out on the interweb, and before we knew it, we had a small customer base and just enough money to make a go of it.
+The past five years have flew past in a sweaty blur, and somehow all that vision we put out there became real.
+So now, entering our sixth growing season, instead of the idea of a farm, we actually have a farm… We owe a tremendous amount of thanks to our customers, friends and family – you got us there!

-We are blessed with the stewardship of large, diverse and beautiful piece of property close to the St. Lawrence River and Downtown Kingston.
-Our northern border is CFB Kingston, our southern, the old King’s Highway, and are surrounded on three sides by residential development.
+In addition to our own farm in Sweets Corners, we are blessed with the stewardship of large, diverse and beautiful piece of property close to the St. Lawrence River and Downtown Kingston.
+Our northern border is CFB Kingston, our southern, the old King’s Highway, and we are surrounded on three sides by residential development.
 The land encompasses woodlots, overgrown pastures, grasslands and arable fields.
-Altogether there is 300+ acres to work – some of it is fairly decent farmland, even more of it saturated wetlands, mature forest, rocky scrub and limestone tableland.
-While this is a limitation from a conventional farming perspective, for us, these niches represent opportunities for diversity and mixed farming.
+Altogether there is 300+ acres to work – some of it is fairly decent farmland, even more of it saturated wetlands, mature forest, rocky scrub, and limestone tableland.